 Photo Credit: Grant Halverson

-John Hanks is a percussionist, pianist, and composer using acoustic and electronic instruments living in Durham, NC.
-He has been on ADF faculty since 1984 and has attended ADF Seoul in 1990-1991 and ADF Henan, China, in 2012 and 2014.
-He is Music Director for the Duke University Dance Program and a freelance drummer/percussionist performing with many jazz, classical, musical theater, rock/blues, and contemporary music groups and invenues throughout North Carolina.
-He has released three CDs of music for dance, Here Come the Drums, Drumjazz, and Percussion Jams.
+John Hanks is a musician living in Durham, NC.
+He has been ADF faculty since 1984, attended ADF/Seoul (Korea) in 1990-1991, and ADF/Henan (China) in 2012 and 2014.
+He is Music Director for the Duke University Dance Program and a busy freelance drummer/percussionist performing with many jazz, classical, musical theater, rock/blues, and contemporary music groups, in venues throughout North Carolina.
+He has released three albums of music for dance: Here Come the Drums, Drumjazz, and Percussion Jams.

 Andy Hasenpflug (Director OF MUSICIANS)